tekinosman/cloze-sequence/README.md

 Simple Anki template for memorization of lists, enumerations and procedures.
 Very similar to the builtin cloze functionality, with the difference being that:

-- Only one card is created per cloze.
+- Only one card is created per cloze and thus all items are reviewed in the same session.
 - Cloze items are revealed (and hidden) by directly clicking on them.
 - There is no order of review.
 Can be sequential or totally random.